finbourne/drive-sdk-csharp-preview/sdk/docs/FilesApi.md

             try
             {
-                // [BETA] CreateFile: Uploads a file to Lusid Drive.
+                // [EARLY ACCESS] CreateFile: Uploads a file to Lusid Drive.
 If using an SDK, consider using the UploadAsStreamAsync function for larger files instead.
                 StorageObject result = apiInstance.CreateFile(xLusidDriveFilename, xLusidDrivePath, contentLength, body);
                 Debug.WriteLine(result);
             }